Nia Long Shares Cryptic Post Amid Ime Udoka’s Alleged Affair Scandal

-Nia Long Posts Cryptic Message Amid Celtics Coach Ime Udoka’s Alleged Affair Scandal
+Nia Long Posts Cryptic Message Amid Now-Suspended Celtics Coach Ime Udoka’s Alleged Affair Scandal

-Nia Long took to Instagram Wednesday night to post a cryptic video amid multiple reports that her longtime partner and Boston Celtics head coach, Ime Udoka, is facing suspension from the NBA for the entire 2022-2023 season for allegedly having a consensual relationship with a female member of the team's staff.
+Nia Long took to Instagram Wednesday night to post a cryptic video amid multiple reports that her longtime partner and Boston Celtics head coach, Ime Udoka, has been suspended from the NBA for the entire 2022-2023 season for allegedly having a consensual relationship with a female member of the team's staff.
 Udoka's relationship with the unnamed staff member is reportedly against the franchise's code of conduct.

 In the video, a repost from a healing and wellness page, Long makes reference to embracing positivity, spirituality and finding light after darkness.

-While Udoka is facing suspension, the league sources tell the NBA on TNT that he will not be resigning from his position while he awaits sanction from the league, with a decision on the matter expected to come sometime on Thursday.
+While Udoka has now been suspended, the league sources tell the NBA on TNT that he will not be resigning from his position while he awaits sanction from the league, with a decision on the matter expected to come sometime on Thursday.

 Udoka took over as the team's head coach ahead of the 2021-22 NBA season and coached the Celtics to their first NBA Finals appearance since 2010, where they lost 4-2 to the Golden State Warriors.